ecilasun/tinysys/gateware/README.md

-# Latest Gateware Build is: v1.00 for version 2F boards
+# Latest Gateware Build is: v1.00
+# Latest Board version is: 2F

 # Gateware binary
 The gateware binary contains latest version of the device.